JonasLindinger/Dijkstra-GFS/README.md

 Each node and edge dynamically changes color to reflect real-time algorithmic updates — helping you see how Dijkstra "thinks" in motion.

-📸 Preview (optional)

-(Add a GIF or screenshot of your rendered scene here)

 🧾 License